-I have a Facebook group of loving caring mums and dads with babies and toddlers who struggle to sleep.
+I have a Facebook group of loving caring yet sleep deprived mums with little ones who struggle to sleep.

 Over the last few months, conversation in the group has been brief but when discussion has arisen a common theme other than sleep often appears.
 The topic of crying.

 I’m pleased to say that within my group a lot of the mums adopt a more gentle approach to sleep shaping.

 Im all for helping and encouraging positive sleep habits and associations but i believe we can use gentle and respectful ways to help pur kids sleeep rather thanjust leaving them to cry and ' self soothe' my work with children as it’s my belief that babies and toddlers don’t need sleep training.
 Babies and toddlers will sleep the best way they know how in the circumstances there in.